Open Meeting Laws and Your Local Government

 Is There an Official Public Meeting?

-Not every meeting of people who are public officials is subject to open government laws.
+Not every meeting of public officials is subject to open government laws.
 For example, there is no requirement that the municipality’s holiday office party be open to members of the public.
+Official meetings, however, must be open.

 We are governed by our peers.
 And the expectation is that you, as a citizen, have access to the government.
 Every single citizen and person has access.
 Open meeting laws are geared toward the expectation that we have a right to know what our peers are deciding on our behalf.

-For example, during the Covid-19 pandemic, Baxter says his local zoning board “had to switch to a format that allowed virtual attendance.”
-Since the end of the pandemic, “We’ve been able to revert to in-person meetings, and we no longer have an obligation to provide virtual access, but during Covid, it was a requirement.
+For example, during the COVID-19 pandemic, Baxter says his local zoning board “had to switch to a format that allowed virtual attendance.”
+Since the end of the pandemic, “We’ve been able to revert to in-person meetings, and we no longer have an obligation to provide virtual access, but during COVID-19, it was a requirement.
 We even had to cancel meetings until we could facilitate that.”

-States may set requirements for remote meetings.
-For example, Massachusetts’ requirements include:
+States may set specific requirements for remote meetings, such as:

-On the one hand, technology can make public meetings more easily accessible.
-Citizens who want to attend and get informed can skip driving across town to a specific location.
+Technology has the potential to make public meetings more accessible.
+Citizens who want to attend a meeting and get informed can skip driving across town to a specific location.
 They can participate from home.

-On the other hand, explains Baxter, “There were some large concerns about accessibility when the [remote requirement] was imposed.
-For individuals of a younger age, technology is second nature.
-But many people may not be as accustomed to using it.”
-Furthermore, there may be geographic or economic disparities in access to the internet and electronic devices that allow connectivity.
+On the other hand, says Baxter, “There were some concerns about accessibility when the [remote requirement] was imposed.
+For younger people, technology is often second nature.
+But many older people may not be as accustomed to using it.”
+There may also be geographic or economic disparities in access to the internet or electronic devices that allow connectivity.

-Though the Covid-19 pandemic has passed, there is a persisting question with remote public meetings: “How do we ensure that things are truly accessible?
-We can’t conduct meetings in secret.
-We also can’t just record them since the general public must be able to interact and participate.
+Though the COVID-19 pandemic has passed, there is a persisting question with remote public meetings: “How do we ensure that things are truly accessible?
+We can’t conduct meetings in secret or record them since the general public must be able to interact and participate.
 We can’t foreclose that participation.”

 Did the Public Body Give Public Notice of the Meeting?